-Library and Archives Canada / Aboriginal Peoples Collection provides access to a rich selection of resources ranging from databases to virtual displays
+Library and Archives Canada / Indigenous Heritage Collection provides access to a rich selection of resources ranging from databases to virtual displays

 A Select and Annotated Bibliography regarding Bill C-31, Indian registration and band membership prepared by the Department of Indian Affairs and Northern Development Canada, annotated bibliography of monographs, journal articles, conference proceedings, etc. focusing on Aboriginal women

 Indigenous Portal at the UBC coming from the University of British Columbia's First Nations library online this page devoted to Aboriginal law, includes many links to online sources of Aboriginal law; selected Canadian, American & international sources

 Office of the Treaty Commissioner – website of an establishment charged with the responsibility to coordinate research on treaty issues in Saskatchewan; contains many useful links and information on treaties in the province; note a lot of content geared towards high school audience

 Centre for First Nations Governance - website of an organization attempting to educate Aboriginal peoples through knowledge and research in the area of self-governance; contains an online library with many useful and difficult to find elsewehere research papers related to Aboriginal law